-This article describes the CEDA Archive via the JASMIN system.
-The local mounting of the CEDA Archives on JASMIN provides direct access to thousands of datasets available to users logged in to JASMIN on the local file system, though not all as explained below.
+This article describes accessing the CEDA Archive, providing direct access to thousands of atmospheric, climate change and earth observation datasets.
+This is directly accessible as a file system from the shared science machines on JASMIN.via the JASMIN system.
+The local mounting of the CEDA Archives on JASMIN provides direct access to thousands of datasets available to users logged in to JASMIN on the local file system, though not all, as explained below.

 Accessing the CEDA archive on JASMIN servers